haleymijones/haleymijones.github.io/index.md

 ## About Me

-I am a senior graduating from Lehigh University with a major in Finance and a minor in FinTech.
-I will be joining Morgan Stanley in Los Angeles with an Investment Management role after graduating in May.
-I currently hold a position as a Collegiate Advisor for XDAO to promote no-code DAO building for a more accessible Web-3 community!
+I am a recent Lehigh University graduate that majored in Finance and a minored in FinTech!

 Read more about my work from my Advanced Investment Data Science for Finance course, and more, below!